 TETSUO: THE BULLET MAN

 Shinya Tsukamoto had earlier made a sequel to Tetsuo: The Iron Man with Tetsuo II: Body Hammer (1992).
-Tetsuo: The Bullet Man, Tsukamotos third venture into the Tetsuo franchise, is one of the most commercial moves to date it is Shinya Tsukamotos first film shot in English language and using a Western lead actor, Canadian-born Eric Bossick who resides and works as an actor in Japan.
-Notably, it comes from a director who has otherwise been defined by his outlaw wildness and refusal to operate inside any commercial boundaries finally at last perhaps having seen need to make some such concessions.
+Tetsuo: The Bullet Man was Tsukamotos third venture into the Tetsuo franchise.
+It is one of Tsukamotos most commercial moves to date it is his first film shot in English language and using a Western lead actor, Canadian-born Eric Bossick who resides and works as an actor in Japan.
+Notably, it comes from a director who has otherwise been defined by his outlaw wildness and refusal to operate inside any commercial boundaries perhaps at last seen the need to make some concessions.

 Shinya Tsukamoto is also a long-time user of handheld camerawork long before it became fashionable in the 00s.
 His films often take place in a frenziedly chaotic blur of kinesis.
 The problem here is that whenever Tsukamoto wheels out his machine man, the film splinters off into madly crazed camerawork and visual chaos constant blurred motion, images of madly shrieking and writhing metal faces, grating metal noise on the soundtrack (some of which the end credits surprisingly reveal comes from the king of industrial music himself Trent Reznor) so much so that it is impossible to tell what is happening.
 We gain the impression of the Bullet Man being something monstrous with a misshapen cast iron mask, dripping oil, crusted machine parts like a crustacean carapace, maws that contain guns, even a jet engine, although there are few shots that ever give a clear vision of the machine man.